 Slot machine gaming constitutes the final major form of gambling as understood by Polish law.
 The definition of slot machines is particularly confusing.
 The Act states that these are 'games played with the use of mechanical, electromechanical or electronic devices, computers included, as well as games that reflect the rules of slot machine games held via the internet network, for cash or in-kind prizes, where the game features an element of chance'.6 Therefore it may seem that games with no cash or in-kind prizes (such as computer games) do not fall into this category.
 The definition is expanded, however, as the in-kind prize also constitutes additional play time or the ability to start a new game free of charge.
 Moreover, in some cases even games with no prizes at all may be considered as slot machines, because under the Act, 'games played with the use of mechanical, electromechanical or electronic devices, computers included, as well as games which reflect the rules of slot machine games conducted via the internet network, organised for commercial purposes' are also considered as slot machines, 'even if there is no possibility to win any cash and/or in-kind prizes, but the game is of random character'.7 Read literally, this definition may sometimes even cover typical video games, which often feature gambling-like functionality, such as 'loot boxes'.
 However, the authorities have not, thus far, pursued the video game market.
 In a press statement in response to complaint filed by an individual against the use of loot boxes in the FIFA 19 video game, the Ministry of Finance stated that 'the current wording of the Act on Gambling Games, which provides an exhaustive list of such games, does not allow for the recognition of loot boxes as gambling as they don't meet the statutory criteria for being considered as such'.8

 As a result of those problems in distinguishing between games of chance and skill, as well as the broad definitions of games in the Act, it is often difficult to assess whether or not certain activities constitute gambling.
 There is also a problem with games that would constitute games of chance were it not for the fact that their characteristics do not correspond with all the features of the specific games of chance included in the definitions given in the Act.
 As the provisions of the Act mostly relate to these specific games, such activities are effectively unregulated, while still fitting within the definition of games of chance (which may only be held in accordance with the Act).
 For example, it may be argued that free prize draws, which are similar to promotional lotteries but where making a purchase is not required, still constitute games of chance.
 There are disputes regarding the legal assessment of this situation.
 It can be argued that because all games of chance have to follow the Act, and if the Act does not explicitly allow such games to be organised, then they are illegal.
 On the other hand, free prize draws, in general, do not expose their participants to significant danger – therefore, it is reasonable to expect that they are not outlawed.
 The latter stance seems to be supported by the reasoning presented in the press statement of the Ministry of Finance quoted above.
-Furthermore, in a recent judgment,9 an administrative court declared a free prize draw held on Facebook not to be a promotional lottery and revoked the authority's decision, fining the promoter for carrying it out without a permit.
-The judgment is not yet final, however, and may be reversed by the Supreme Administrative Court.
+Furthermore, in a recent judgment,9 the Supreme Administrative Court declared a free prize draw held on Facebook to be a promotional lottery.
+The court held that the requirement to acquire a proof of participation in order to participate in the lottery is met if there is a requirement for the customer to 'like' a specific Facebook post, and that the term 'to acquire' in this context does not necessarily refer to making a purchase.
+In effect, according to the court organising a free prize draw on Facebook requires a promotional lottery permit, despite the fact that customers do not have to pay anything to participate in it.
+The judgment is considered controversial, and it is in conflict with earlier judgments of lower courts held in similar cases.

 Similarly, 'fantasy league'-style contests are also not defined in Polish law.
 While in general these resemble skill games more than gambling, such assessment may depend on the details of a particular contest.